Explore the outdoors with activities at SANC

 River Hills - The Lynden Sculpture Garden, 2145 W. Brown Deer Road, offers a variety of programs.

 General admission is $9 and $7 for students and seniors.
 Members and children younger than 6 are free.
-Admission includes access to the sculpture garden and house.
+Admission is free to all active duty military personnel and their families from Memorial Day through Labor Day, Sept.
+3. Admission includes access to the sculpture garden and house.

 All events are free with admission unless otherwise indicated.